Magicrafter13/reformed-dave/README.md

 quit/stop/exit, or sending an interrupt signal, and it should cleanup by closing the bot and the API.

+## Additional Info
+For tighter control/safety, create a file `blocked_phrases.txt`.
+Each line will be checked against in both the user prompt, and Dave's output.
+If either one contains a blacklisted word/phrase, default responses (defined in `discord_bot.py`) will be used instead.

 # Credits/Notes
 - Based on the work of "D20joy".
 - Original setup/version by "sleepdeprived3".